Hispanic Television Network

 Hispanic Television Network (HTVN) was a family-oriented television network that was once the third-largest Spanish-language network in the United States, after Univision and Telemundo.
 It was the first network to specifically target Hispanics of Mexican origin, the first Spanish-language network to take advantage of digital technology, and the first Spanish-language network to broadcast over the Internet.

 HTVN operated from 2000 through 2003 and at one time could be viewed over-the-air on nearly 70 television stations, on approximately 300 cable systems, and on the Internet.
 HTVN was owned by Hispanic Television Network, Inc. of Fort Worth, Texas.

 History

 Launch

-HTVN was launched in early 2000 following the creation of Hispanic Television Network, Inc. from the merger of Hispano Television Ventures and English-language network American Independent Network, Inc. (AIN), both of Fort Worth.
+HTVN was launched in early 2000 following the creation of Hispanic Television Network, Inc. from the merger of Hispano Television Ventures, Inc. and English-language network American Independent Network, Inc. (AIN), both of Fort Worth.
 While the new company owned both HTVN and AIN, it focused the majority of its attention on HTVN.
 The network's facilities were all-digital and state-of-the-art.